18F/join.tts.gsa.gov/pages/positions/TTS-DEI&A-Technology-Advisor.md

 ## Qualifications

-To qualify for this role, you must have one year of specialized experience equivalent to the GS-{{ page.gs_level | minus: 1 }} in the Federal service.
+To qualify for this role, you must have one year of specialized experience.
 Specialized experience is:

 1. Experience building and implementing a diversity, equity, inclusion, or accessibility strategy in a large, complex organization
 2. Experience in the delivery of technology solutions